darkman66/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

 # Hello world

-Very basic hello world function in plPython, ex.
+Let me show you how to write the classical hello world function

     create or replace function logic.hello_world()
     returns void as